setopsco/docs/content/latest/user/configuration/apps.md

 is optional and can be used to provide a short description of the Environemnt Variable and/or its effect on the App.

 {{< hint info >}}
 ENV keys must comply with the following naming conventions.
-A key must consist only of letters (a-z, A-Z), numbers (0-9) and underscores (_), starting with a letter, a total length of 1 to 256 characters and none of the reserved keywords (APP_ENV_ID, PORT, PROTOCOL).
+A key must consist only of letters (a-z, A-Z), numbers (0-9) and underscores (_), starting with a letter or underscore, a total length of 1 to 256 characters and none of the reserved keywords (APP_ENV_ID, PORT, PROTOCOL).
 {{< /hint >}}

 ```shell